 0.8-liter Tank Capacity

 The 2306A differs in many ways with the 1785A.
-For instance, its dual-tank system can hold onto twice as much water which means longer-lasting cleaning cycles with each tankful of water and cleaning solution.
-Their designs are identical—clean water tank in the back and dirty water tank in the front.
+For instance, its dual-tank system can hold onto twice as much water means longer-lasting cleaning cycles with each tankful of water and cleaning solution.
+Their designs are identical—a clean water tank in the back and a dirty water tank in the front.

 Hair Strainer

-But then we have the hair strainer inside of the dirty water tank that does exactly what its name suggests.
-By pulling the strainer out, it’ll remove all hair and large debris from the tank so you don’t accidentally toss them into the sink.
-They also keep your fingers away from the dirty, dirty water so there’s that to look forward to.
-With the 1785A, your digits will have to dig into the tank to remove hair (gross).
+But then we have the hair strainer inside the dirty water tank that does what its name suggests.
+Pulling the strainer out will remove all hair and large debris from the tank hence, you don’t accidentally toss them into the sink.
+They also keep your fingers away from the dirty water so there’s to look forward to.
+With the 1785A model, your digits will have to dig into the tank to remove hair (gross).

 Tangle-Free Brushroll

-What both wet dry vacs have in common is a tangle-free brushroll.
-Instead of long, stiff bristles, they both come with a brushroll “wrapped” in microfiber cloth that gently scrubs smooth floors and carpets. the benefit of such a brushroll design is that hair does not tangle the roll and axis which, in turn, will not affect cleaning performance.
-If hair does clump up around the brushroll, a quick snip with a pair of scissors will remove the hairball instantly.
+What both wet dry vacs have in common is a tangle-free brush roll.
+Instead of long, stiff bristles, both come with a brush roll “wrapped” in microfiber cloth that gently scrubs smooth floors and carpets.
+The benefit of a brush roll design is that hair does not tangle the roll and axis which will not affect cleaning performance.
+If hair does clump up around the brush roll, a quick snip of scissors will instantly remove the hairball.

 Manual Brushroll Cleaning

-Which brings us to the next point: manual brushroll cleaning.
-Neither of these wet dry vacs has a self-cleaning system that removes grit and hair from their microfiber rolls.
-Instead, you’ll have to pull your sleeves up and get your hands dirty by removing, rinsing, and wringing the brushroll on your own.
+It brings us to the next point: manual brush roll cleaning.
+Neither of these wet-dry vacs has a self-cleaning system that removes grit and hair from their microfiber rolls.
+Instead, you’ll have to pull your sleeves up and get your hands dirty by removing, rinsing, and wringing the brush roll on your own.

 Controls

-And finally, both of these vacuums have controls right at your fingertips.
-On the handle are the two buttons to switch between area rug and smooth floor surface cleaning.
-You can instantly transition from one surface to another with a simple press of a button.
+And finally, both vacuums have controls right at your fingertips.
+On the handle are the two buttons to switch between the area rug and smooth floor surface cleaning.
+You can instantly transition from one surface to another with a simple press button.

 Bissell Crosswave vs. Crosswave Pet Pro: Which Should I Get?